By Deepa Babington

 In Milan, where Berlusconi made his business fortune and launched his political career, outgoing center-right mayor Letizia Moratti trailed with 41.6 percent of the first-round vote against leftist Giuliano Pisapia's 48 percent.

-A flailing economy is also weighing on voters.
-Italy has been one of the euro zone's most sluggish economies for more than a decade, with more than a quarter of its youth unemployed and the average Italian poorer than he or she was 10 years ago.
+Italy has been one of the euro zone's most sluggish economies for over a decade, with more than a quarter of its youth unemployed and the average Italian poorer than he or she was 10 years ago.

 Berlusconi's government last month was forced to trim its growth forecast for the year to 1.1 percent from 1.3 percent and cut next year's outlook to 1.3 percent from 2.0 percent.
-Earlier this month ratings agency Standard & Poor's lowered its outlook on Italy for failing to cut its debt mountain and boost growth.
+S&P's lowered its outlook on Italy for failing to cut its debt mountain and boost growth.

 Milan will become an "Islamic gypsyland" if the left wins, he predicted.
 Leftist voters lacked a brain anyways, he said, prompting Internet spoofs and a lawsuit from an offended voter.